hadinajem52/WebHealthProject/docs/phase-6/SEO_Value_Extraction.md

 ### 3.1 Character encoding

-The `Content-Type` charset is authoritative when the response declares one and .NET recognises it.
+The `Content-Type` charset is authoritative when the response declares one and it can be resolved.
-Otherwise the bytes are handed to AngleSharp, which performs the spec's own sniffing (BOM, then `<meta charset>`).
+Otherwise the bytes are handed to AngleSharp, which performs the spec's own sniffing (BOM, then `<meta charset>`) and falls back to UTF-8 when the document declares nothing at all.
 An unrecognised charset name is treated as absent rather than as a failure — the document is still readable, and refusing to look at it would lose the check.

+**`CodePagesEncodingProvider` is registered.** .NET ships only the UTF encodings, ASCII and Latin-1; `windows-1252` — still common on exactly the older sites these checks exist for — would otherwise fail to resolve, and the document would be decoded as UTF-8 into replacement characters.
+The provider is part of the shared framework on `net10.0`, so this costs no dependency.
+It is worth testing with bytes that decode *differently* under UTF-8 and windows-1252 (`0x93`/`0x94`), because a sample that happens to be valid Latin-1 passes whether or not the declared charset was honoured.

 ### 3.2 A truncated document is extracted but flagged